JEP 505: Structured Concurrency (Fifth Preview)

 Motivation

-Developers manage complexity in programs by breaking tasks down into multiple subtasks.
+We manage complexity in programs by breaking tasks down into multiple subtasks.
 In ordinary single-threaded code, the subtasks execute sequentially.
-However, if the subtasks are sufficiently independent of each other, and if there are sufficient hardware resources, then the overall task can be made to run faster (i.e., with lower latency) by executing the subtasks concurrently.
+However, if the subtasks are sufficiently independent of each other, and if there are sufficient hardware resources, then the overall task can be made to run faster, i.e., with lower latency, by executing the subtasks concurrently.
 For example, a task that composes the results of multiple I/O operations will run faster if each I/O operation executes concurrently in its own thread.
 Virtual threads (JEP 444) make it cost-effective to dedicate a thread to every such I/O operation, but managing the huge number of threads that can result remains a challenge.

 Unstructured concurrency with ExecutorService

-The java.util.concurrent.ExecutorService API, introduced in Java 5, helps developers execute subtasks concurrently.
+The java.util.concurrent.ExecutorService API, introduced in Java 5, can execute subtasks concurrently.

-For example here is a method, handle(), that represents a task in a server application.
+For example, here is a method, handle(), that represents a task in a server application.
 It handles an incoming request by submitting two subtasks to an ExecutorService.
-One subtask executes the method findUser() and the other subtask executes the method fetchOrder().
-The ExecutorService immediately returns a Future for each subtask, and executes the subtasks concurrently according to the scheduling policy of the Executor.
+One subtask executes the method findUser(), while the other executes the method fetchOrder().
+The ExecutorService immediately returns a Future for each subtask, and executes the subtasks concurrently according to its scheduling policy.
 The handle() method awaits the subtasks' results via blocking calls to their futures' get() methods, so the task is said to join its subtasks.

 Response handle() throws ExecutionException, InterruptedException {